MedVisBonn/DrusenSegmentation-ModifiedChen/README.md

 Reproduction
 ---------------

-After package installation, you can simply run the code with the demo dataset.
+After package installation, you can simply run the code with a demo dataset (which will be uploaded soon).
 The running command is as below.

 ```
 python --method chen --source <path to OCT volume> --dest <path to destination folder> # for Chen et al. [1] algorithm